TosinAremu/My_LITA_Project/README.md

 - Improve my ability to interprete and communicate data-driven insights.
 - Gain hands on experience with industry standard data analysis tools.
 - Build a foundational skill set that will be useful for the real world data analysis tasks.

+### Success Criteria
+- Ability to analyze, visualize and interprete data effectively.
+- Delivering a comprehensive analysis report that includes insights from the data.
+- Demonstrating proficiency in using Power BI or Excel for data analysis tasks.
+- Providing clear and actionable recommendations based on data insights.